labrador: A domain-optimized machine-learning tool for gravitational wave inference: Discussion

 Beyond adapting domain-specific techniques to neural inference, we also designed novel methods that advance machine learning more broadly.
 We developed a technique that enables the use of different priors for simulation and inference, by reweighting the training set a priori instead of the samples a posteriori.
 Numerical stability is ensured by balancing the importance weights with optimized, data-dependent ``counterweights''.
 This technique finds a natural application in sequential neural posterior estimation, which is an interesting direction for future work.
 We also introduced a data-dependent rescaling of the coordinates, performed by a small neural network, that makes the posterior approximately standard normal while dealing with sharp parameter bounds and periodic boundary conditions.
 This procedure is applicable in any simulation-based inference pipeline, to precondition the normalizing flow before expensive trainings are performed.
 Finally, following Refs.~\cite{Lye2020, Mishra2021} we reduced overfitting by generating the training set on a low-discrepancy sequence.

 We have made \texttt{labrador} open-source.\textsuperscript{\ref{ftn:github}} We tested our implementation on gravitational-wave inference with a quadrupole, aligned spin waveform model, on simulations and real data.
 In terms of performance, \texttt{labrador} achieved a median importance-sampling efficiency of \medianeff, and excellent self-consistency in terms of probability--probability plots.
 Regarding computational cost, training the model requires generating the training set ({\cpudays} CPU-core days, parallelizable, dominated by optimizing the reference waveform) and training the conditional normalizing flow (10 hours on an NVIDIA V100 GPU), plus other subdominant steps.
 At inference time, \texttt{labrador} generates {\samplespersec} samples/s, which may then be reweighted for enhanced precision.
-For comparison, various variants of \texttt{Dingo}, a state-of-the-art neural inference code, generally achieve higher median efficiencies (on the order of 10\%) at the expense of using more complex models with a higher training cost (on the order of weeks on top-grade GPUs).
-It should also be noted that many of those models account for more complex physical effects than this work---e.g.\ precession, higher harmonics, eccentricity, gravitational lensing, or variable detector networks---and also that the parameter ranges of the models differ.
-It would be interesting to further investigate how the techniques we have introduced in this work influence the tradeoff between model complexity and performance.